Sandra L. Wolin, M.D., Ph.D.

 Research Topics

-Our laboratory studies how noncoding RNAs function, how cells recognize and degrade defective RNAs, and how failure to degrade these RNAs affects cell function and contributes to human disease.
+Our laboratory studies how noncoding RNAs function, how cells recognize and eliminate defective RNAs, and how failure to remove these RNAs affects cell function and contributes to human disease.
 Most cellular RNA does not encode proteins, and truncated, misfolded and aberrant RNAs can accumulate due to mutations, transcriptional errors and processing mistakes.
-Some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of how damaged RNAs are recognized and handled.
+Some forms of environmental stress, such as exposure to oxidants and ultraviolet light, result in RNA damage, yet little is known of the surveillance mechanisms by which misfolded, damaged or other aberrant RNAs are recognized and eliminated.

 Relevance to cancer